nhsland/newblue/README.md

 * Gulp is used to create the PNG sprite sheets and scss positioning for icons.
 * SVGs are used in a few diffent ways, see source.

+## Theme naming

+* Originally conceived as Pro / Classic these are now Dark / Light.

 ## Styleguide